Ashy Heron

 White Stork

-Often attached to the image of Alsace, the stork has colonized other regions.
-Normandy is one of its privileged host lands.
-Several hundred pairs nest there, including one in the marsh since 2012.
-This one gave birth to three young the same year, two of which were able to take off for Spain.
-The parents will remain faithful to their breeding ground.
+Often associated with Alsace, the stork has colonized other regions.
+Normandy is one of its preferred breeding grounds.
+Several hundred pairs nest here, including one in the marsh since 2012, which gave birth to three young that same year, two of whom took off for Spain.
+The parents will remain faithful to their breeding grounds.

 Observation: April to July